port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 In order to delete a Blueprint you can do either of the following:

-- Click on the trash can icon in the specific Blueprint’s node in the blueprints graph;
+- Click on the trash can icon in the specific Blueprint’s node in the DevPortal Setup page;
 - Make an HTTP DELETE request to the URL `https://api.getport.io/v1/{blueprint_identifier}`

 ![Blueprints Graph delete button marked](../../../static/img/software-catalog/blueprint/blueprintGraphDeleteButtonMarked.png)